CATEGORY · 17 TERMS

 The term arrow barrel appears in two different archery contexts.
 The first is a shaft design: a barreled arrow shaft...

-The arrow tail is the rear section of any arrow, comprising the nock and the fletching — the vanes or...
+The arrow tail is the rear section of any arrow, made up of two components: the nock, which clips onto...

 Blunt Arrows: Types, Uses & Limitations | Legend Archery